PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 Track impression manually
 `````````````````````````
-If you want to trigger tracking impressions fully manually you can use ``trackContentImpression``
+If you wish to trigger tracking impressions entirely manually, you can use the ``trackContentImpression``

     _paq.push(["trackContentImpression", contentName, contentPiece, contentTarget]);